saif-ellafi/foundryvtt-mythic-gme/README.md

 4. Roll Tables can be used either directly from the Compendium, or imported along your other Roll Tables
 5. Say thanks if you like this :)

-**WARNING** - This module relies on the names of tables, since many functions are called within each other.
-Use settings when targeting different tables!
+**CUSTOMIZATION** - Macros use Roll Tables!
+Going to **Module Settings** lets you choose which tables are being usd and can be configured.
+TABLE NAME MUST START WITH KEYWORD **Mythic**

-**WARNING** - If you installed pre-release builds from link, please uninstall and reinstall.
-Final release 1.0.0 contains changes not in the pre-release builds!
+**WARNING** - If you installed pre-release builds from manifest links, please uninstall and reinstall the module from Foundry!
+Important scripts have changed since.

 ## To do